docker/docs/content/language/python/containerize.md

 {{< tabs >}}
 {{< tab name="Use Docker Init" >}}

-Inside the `python-docker` directory, run the `docker init` command. `docker init` provides some default configuration, but you'll need to answer a few questions about your application.
-For example, this application uses Flask to run.
+Inside the `python-docker-example` directory, run the `docker init` command. `docker init` provides some default configuration, but you'll need to answer a few questions about your application.
+For example, this application uses FastAPI to run.
 Refer to the following example to answer the prompts from `docker init` and use the same answers for your prompts.